 A simple pg_service.conf file

-How does that work?
-Well, here is an example:
+How does it work?
+Well, here’s an example:

 iMac:~ hs$ cat .pg_service.conf # a sample service [hansservice] host=localhost port=5432 dbname=test user=hs password=abc [paulservice] host=192.168.0.45 port=5432 dbname=xyz user=paul password=cde